MassProspecting/.github/profile/basic-users/3-order-alerts.md

 ## 2. ⚠️ Low Performance

-If the system detects your filters are yielding very few valid leads (e.g. valid emails), the order will be paused and you have to create a better performing order.
+If the system detects your filters are yielding very few valid leads (e.g. valid emails or leads who pass your filters), the order will be paused and you have to create a better performing order.

 ![Low Performance](../../assets/alerts-02.png)